rwieruch/blog_iamliesa_content/blog/how-to-increase-blog-engagement/index.md

 **Mailing Lists**

 Getting on your mailing list is the coronation of your content marketing efforts.
 Nothing is as powerful as your mailing list.
 Social media platforms may change, but email has stood the test of time.
 If you can get your visitors to subscribe to your blog, that gives you a better way to communicate with them.
-It's very effective in reaching your audience — it's actually <BlogLink to="https://www.dreamgrow.com/11-reasons-why-newsletter-beats-social-media/">at least four times more effective in reaching them than Facebook</BlogLink>, and people are much more likely to buy from you.
+It's very effective in reaching your audience — it's actually [at least four times more effective in reaching them than Facebook](https://www.dreamgrow.com/11-reasons-why-newsletter-beats-social-media/), and people are much more likely to buy from you.

-<Title id="boost-blog-engagement">How to boost your Blog Engagement</Title>
+# How to boost your Blog Engagement

 **Know Your Audience**